IgniteUI/igniteui-documentation/topics/01_General-and-Getting-Started/~Getting_Started.md

 You have several options to host %%ProductName%% in your project:

-- Use Ignite UI CLI
+- Use %%ProductFamilyName%% CLI
 - Use Package Manager like NPM, JSPM, NuGet
 - Copy the [JavaScript and CSS files](Adding-the-Required-Resources-for-IgniteUI-for-jQuery.html) from the %%ProductName%% installation directory into your project
 - Use [Infragistics Content Delivery Network (CDN)](#cdn)

-## <a id="igniteui-cli"></a>Using Ignite UI CLI
+## <a id="igniteui-cli"></a>Using %%ProductFamilyName%% CLI

-The Ignite UI CLI is a tool to initialize, develop, scaffold  and maintain applications in Angular, React and jQuery.
+The %%ProductFamilyName%% CLI is a tool to initialize, develop, scaffold  and maintain applications in Angular, React and jQuery.
 To start using it, you need to install the npm package as a global module:

 ```
     npm install -g igniteui-cli
 ```

-For more information read [Using Ignite UI CLI](Using-Ignite-UI-CLI.html) topic.
+For more information read [Using %%ProductFamilyName%% CLI](Using-Ignite-UI-CLI.html) topic.

 ## <a id="package_managers"></a>Using NPM, JSPM, NuGet